The Lonely-Hearted Man: Joe Ginne, Town Founder

 I John Kates of Windham, in the Colony of Connecticut, doe make this my last Will & Testament: I give 200 acres of my Land not yet laid out to the Poor of the Town of Windham, to be Instayled to sd.
 Poor for their Use forever.
 I doe also give and Instayle 200 acres more of my lands not yet laid out to a scoole House for the Use of the above said Town forever.
 And further I doe give unto the Reverend Mr. Samuel Whiting (Minister of the Gospel), of said Towne, I say I give unto him my Negro Jo., one bed and bedd Clothes, one Chest, and my Wearing Clothes.
 And further, I do give unto the Church of Windham ten pounds in Money.
 I doe make Mary Howard my Executrix, and doe give unto herr all my Estate not above mentioned, both personal and real.
 And I appoint Ensign Jonathan Crane and sergt.
 Thomas Bingham to be Overseers of this my Will.
 Always provided that if any of my Children should Come over out of England, then my Will is that they, he or she, should enjoy my Estate notwithstanding what is above exprest.
 Otherwise, to stand Exactly in all Points.
 The Negro Jo.
 An Exception.
 Jno.
 X Kates.

 What can we discern from Cates’s will?
 For one thing, he was illiterate, signing his name with a X. For another, he was prosperous.
 Larned and other 19th-century sources agreed that he brought a quantity of gold and silver with him to Connecticut, which he used to purchase several hundred acres of land in Windham.
 He wanted to be a benefactor, leaving 200 acres of land to benefit the poor and another 200 to finance a school.
 He also had plenty left over to endow his housekeeper, Mary Howard, the unmarried sister of one of his neighbors.
 He had left children behind in England.
 Did he always hope they would come looking for him, even after his death?
 In any case, none ever did.
 And then there was Joseph, whom he bequeathed to the town’s minister, Rev. Samuel Whiting.
 Whiting was young, a recent graduate of Yale, and was said to be a passionate preacher.
 Whiting remained in Windham for the rest of his life, settling into the role of community pastor.
 He spent at least as much time caring for his parishioners’ social needs as their spiritual.
 Whiting’s negotiations with the town to become minister had been protracted, and he had received a decent living as part of the bargain.
 He was not poor, as ministers in other towns sometimes were.
 His father, Rev. John Whiting, was minister of the prestigious Hartford church.
 Samuel Whiting was married, with children.
 Did Cates bequeath Joseph to Whiting as a further economic incentive to stay in Windham, a valuable servant still able to contribute a good day’s work?
 Or was Joseph, like Cates, getting on in years, and Cates wanted to place him with someone he trusted to care for him?
 In addition to Joseph, Cates also bequeathed Whiting a bed, bed clothes, a chest, and his old “wearing clothes.”
-It is likely that these for Joseph.
+It is likely that these were for Joseph.
 Larned reported that Joseph did not long survive his old owner, evidence that he, too, may have become infirm by this time, worn out either by old age or by a life of toil.
 (Larned also reported that Joseph exhibited much grief at Cates’s death.)
 It cannot be certain, but it seems likely that the bequest of Joseph to the minister was made to ensure that Joseph was cared for more than anything else.
 That Cates made Joseph the sole exception in the clause in his will that provided that all of his property would pass to any of his children who might show up to claim it reinforces that interpretation.
 It suggests that while Cates continued to see Joseph as property, he may have viewed human property as something different from other kinds.
 It hints that the relationship between Cates and Joseph was complex.

 Parkhurst wrote that both Cates and Joseph “were buried near the place of their concealment [the cellar in which they had lived together during their first winter in Windham], and a rough stone, rudely initialed, marked for a time the spot.
 When the first cemetery was laid out, the body of Cates was removed thither.”
 In other words, the townspeople exhumed Cates’s body and reburied it in the new town cemetery.
 Did they also move Joseph’s body?
 Parkhurst did not say.
 If they did, they did not mark it with a stone.
 Was a slave’s body not worth the effort?
 Cates’s new gravestone, paid for by the town, was for its time large and ornate.
 By contrast, there are no slaves’ gravestones in the Windham Cemetery.

-As the poet Jane Gay Fuller wryly noted, in 1892 the inhabitants of Windham considered Cates the town’s first settler, but did not extend that designation to Joseph who had arrived at the same time, dug the cellar hole in which he and Cates had lived for a winter, hunted and trapped to make sure they had enough to eat, and built or helped build the first house in the town.
+As the poet Jane Gay Fuller wryly noted, in 1892 the inhabitants of Windham considered Cates the town’s first settler and founder, but did not extend that designation to Joseph who had arrived at the same time, dug the cellar hole in which he and Cates had lived for a winter, hunted and trapped to make sure they had enough to eat, and built or helped build the first house in the town.
 “He would have been a settler, too, / if he had been a man, you know!” she wrote accusingly.
 Because Joseph had not been “a man” – not a freeman, anyway – local tradition made Cates the first settler, the “father of our town,” but left Joseph merely a supporting character, a shadow standing on the edge of the community, not fully part of it, not even worthy of a gravestone.

 Pious he [Cates] was, and Puritan, possessed / Of worldly goods, a gentleman, a guest / Of Pilgrim Land, a friend of high and low, / A freeman – and he owned a slave, black Joe!